jag6/Clothez/README.md

     - add to cart only if item is in stock
     - increase/decrease item quantity
   - Search
+  - Customer Account Page
+      - change password
+      - view orders

 ### Currently Implementing
   - Product Reviews
     - only if signed-in and have purchase history
     - leave rating and comment
-  - User Account Page
-      - view orders
-      - change account information (password, shipping info, etc.)
   - Orders
     - send email upon transaction completion
     - send email when order ships